Honeymoon In Prague

 When To Go: Prague at its best

 Best weather: The weather will be nicest if you visit Prague between May and September, though the city can get crowded with tourists during the summer months.
-December through March can be cold, but the frigid weather certainly doesn't take away from the city's ambience.
+December through March can be cold, but the frigid weather certainly doesn't take away from the city's ambiance.

 What To Do